-Along with genetic variants, other biomarkers have been identified using skin tape strips in patients with AD and FA that allow the identification of specific cytokine profiles.
-In this sense, although only a minority of children with FA had FLG mutations, the cytokine profile (elevated levels of IL-8 and IL-18 and decreased levels of NMF (natural moisturizing factor)) was similar among children with FLG mutations and children with FA, with significant differences with those patients without the mutation[44].
-Concerning AD, when comparing data from skin biopsies and tape strip samples, the most characteristic observation in the biopsies was a Th2 inflammation.
-However, innate inflammation markers (interleukin (IL)-1 $\alpha$ , IL-1 $\beta$ , IL-8, IL-18) along with TARC (thymus and activation-regulated chemokine) and CTACK (cutaneous T cell-attracting chemokine) were the most frequent finding in tape strip samples in correlation with AD severity in both lesional and non-lesional skin, while no significant correlations were observed in skin biopsy data[44].
-Recently, in AD phenotypes that exhibit FA at early ages and progress to asthma later, a regulation by Wnt (Wingless and Int-1) signaling has been suggested[46].
+Biomarkers other than genetic variants have been identified in patients with AD and FA using skin tape strips, which can reveal specific cytokine profiles.
+In this sense, although only a minority of children with FA carried FLG mutations, the cytokine profile (elevated levels of IL-8 and IL-18 and decreased levels of natural moisturizing factor) was similar among children with FLG mutations and children with FA, and significant differences were observed with patients who did not carry the mutation [44].
+Concerning AD, when data from skin biopsies and tape strip samples were compared, the most characteristic observation in the biopsies was TH2 inflammation.
+However, innate inflammation markers (IL-1a, IL-1b, IL-8, and IL-18), along with thymus and activation-regulated chemokine and cutaneous T cell-attracting chemokine, were the most frequent finding in tape strip samples, correlating with severity of AD in both lesional and nonlesional skin, while no significant correlations were observed in skin biopsy data [44].
+Regulation by Wnt signaling was recently suggested in AD phenotypes that exhibit FA at early ages and subsequently progress to asthma [46].

-A family history of atopy has been strongly associated with the risk of developing not only AD but also other allergic conditions.
-Particularly if both parents suffer from allergies, which increases the risk of a multimorbidity phenotype six-fold times[28].
-It is also related to the development of more severe and early-persistent phenotypes[28,47].
-Polysensitization and a worse prognosis have also been related to parental allergies[39].
+A family history of atopy has been strongly associated with the risk of developing not only AD, but also other allergic conditions, particularly if both parents have allergy, which increases the risk of a multimorbidity phenotype 6-fold [28].
+It is also related to the development of more severe and early persistent phenotypes [28,47].
+Polysensitization and a worse prognosis have also been related to parental allergies [39].

-Being sensitized to multiple allergens in early childhood increases the risk of more severe AD and the development of further airway symptoms[29,39], probably related to an upregulation of IL-33 in children with early-onset AD[34].
-The risk of developing AA and FA at 3 years of age increased 7-fold when the patient presented AD with allergic sensitization at 1 year of age, compared to those who were not sensitized[29].
-The development of allergic contact dermatitis can also have a negative impact on the AD evolution, too[48].
+Being sensitized to multiple allergens in early childhood increases the risk of more severe AD and the further development of airway symptoms [29,39], probably because of upregulation of IL-33 in children with early-onset AD [34].
+The risk of developing AA and FA at 3 years of age increased 7-fold when the patient presented AD with allergic sensitization at 1 year of age, compared with those who were not sensitized [29].
+The development of allergic contact dermatitis can also have a negative impact on the course of AD [48].

 The microbiome, as well as its interaction with the exposome, also appears to play a crucial role in the onset and progression of allergic diseases and multimorbidity.
-It has been hypothesized that both a reduced microbial diversity and vitamin D deficiency interfere with tolerance mechanisms and epidermal barrier function, promoting AD and FA[49,50].
-The reduction in gut microbiome diversity associated with urbanization in Western countries has been linked to an inhibition of the protective role of IL-17 in the microbiome.
+It has been hypothesized that both reduced microbial diversity and vitamin D deficiency interfere with tolerance mechanisms and epidermal barrier function, thus promoting AD and FA [49,50].
+The reduction in gut microbiome diversity associated with urbanization in Western countries has been linked to inhibition of the protective role of IL-17 in the microbiome.
 Dysbiosis improves its production to restore balance.
-If altered, it results in an IL-33-driven pathway, associated with multimorbidity, suggesting that the microbiome may play a relevant role in the allergic march trends[34].
-Exposure to atmospheric irritants/pollutants/allergens or certain microbes, such as by caesarian vs vaginal delivery, or skewing of the microbiome toward Staphylococcus aureus, may affect the development of allergic sensitization[7].
-The use of antibiotics during the first 4 months of life has also been associated with an early-onset and persistent AD phenotype, which may be related to a change in the microbiome[21].
-Esophageal and pharyngeal microbiomes have been also shown to impact the development of EoE (related to the presence of Haemophilus species) and early onset of AA (when colonization by Streptococcus pneumoniae, Haemophilus influenzae or Moraxella catarrhalis), respectively[4].
+If altered, it results in an IL-33-driven pathway, which is associated with multimorbidity, suggesting that the microbiome may play a relevant role in the allergic march [34].
+Exposure to atmospheric irritants/pollutants/allergens or specific microbes, eg, through cesarian vs vaginal delivery or skewing of the microbiome toward Staphylococcus aureus, may affect the development of allergic sensitization [7].
+The use of antibiotics during the first 4 months of life has also been associated with an early-onset and persistent AD phenotype, possibly in association with a change in the microbiome [21].
+Esophageal and pharyngeal microbiomes, respectively, have also been shown to impact the development of EoE (related to the presence of Haemophilus species) and early onset of AA (in colonization by Streptococcus pneumoniae, Haemophilus influenzae, or Moraxella catarrhalis) [4].